 Experimental evidence suggests that there is antibody cross-reactivity between antigenic epitopes on Purkinje cells and gluten peptides.
-Thus, sera from patients with CD but no neurological symptoms demonstrate cross-reactivity with epitopes on Purkinje cells.
-The reactivity can be abolished after absorption of the anti-gliadin antibodies with crude gliadin.
-In the sera of patients with gluten ataxia, however, there is evidence of additional antibodies targeting Purkinje-cell epitopes (19).
+Thus, serum from patients with CD but no neurological symptoms demonstrate cross-reactivity with epitopes on Purkinje cells.
+The reactivity can be abolished after adsorption of the anti-gliadin antibodies with

-To investigate the epitope responsible for crossreaction between gliadin peptides and cerebellar peptides, in a study conducted in our laboratory we assessed the reactivity of sera from 50 autism patients and 50 healthy controls to specific peptides from gliadin and the cerebellum (21).
-A significant percentage of autism patients showed elevations in antibodies against gliadin and cerebellar peptides For simultaneously. examining cross-reaction between dietary proteins and cerebellar antigens, antibodies were prepared in rabbits, and binding of rabbit anti-gliadin, anti-cerebellar peptides, anti-MBP, anti-milk, anti-egg, anti-soy and anti-corn to either gliadin- or cerebellar-antigen-coated wells was measured.
+To investigate the epitope responsible for cross-reaction between gliadin peptides and cerebellar peptides, in our study we assessed the reactivity of sera from 50 autism patients and 50 healthy controls to specific peptides from gliadin and the cerebellum.30 A significant percentage of autism patients showed elevations in antibodies against gliadin and cerebellar peptides simultaneously.
+For examining cross-reaction between dietary proteins and cerebellar antigens, antibodies were prepared in rabbits, and binding of rabbit anti-gliadin, anti-cerebellar peptides, anti-MBP, anti-milk, anti-egg, anti-soy and anti-corn to either gliadin- or cerebellar-antigen-coated wells was measured.
 In comparison to anti-gliadin peptide binding to gliadin peptide at 100%, the reaction of anti-cerebellar peptide to gliadin peptide was 22%, whereas the binding of anti-myelin basic protein (MBP), anti-milk, anti-egg and anti-soy to gliadin was less than 10%.